dsdashun/ccctx/README.md

 # List available contexts
 ccctx list

-# Run Claude Code with a context (interactive mode with arrow keys)
+# Run Claude with a context (interactive mode with arrow keys)
 ccctx run

-# Run Claude Code with a specific context
+# Run Claude with a specific context
 ccctx run personal

+# Run Claude with a specific context and additional arguments
+ccctx run personal -- --help

+# Run Claude in interactive mode with additional arguments
+ccctx run -- --version

+# Run Claude with model specification
+ccctx run -- --model=xxxxx
 ```

 ## How It Works